Taste of Travel programme 2020 – postponed

 February 11, 2020

-Onboard Hospitality is pleased to confirm it will again partner with the organisers of WTCE to present an inspirational Taste of Travel programme in Hamburg for 2020.
-In response to industry demand, the programme will be largely themed around the topic of sustainability.
+Onboard Hospitality was pleased to confirm it would again partner with the organisers of WTCE to present an inspirational Taste of Travel programme in Hamburg for 2020.
+In response to industry demand, the programme was themed around the topic of sustainability, but sadly did not go ahead due to the COVID-19 crisis.

 March 31 – April 2